 Following a series of recent issues with Ticketfly properties, we’ve determined that Ticketfly has been the target of a cyber incident.
 Out of an abundance of caution, we have taken all Ticketfly systems temporarily offline as we continue to look into the issue.
 We are working to bring our systems back online as soon as possible.
 Please check back later.

-According to Lorenzo Franceschi-Bicchierai, who reports for Motherboard, when Ticketfly was contacted for comment, the company sent back the exact same statement that appears on its site.
+According to Lorenzo Franceschi-Bicchierai, who reports for Motherboard, a Ticketfly representative sent back the exact same statement that appears on its site.
 “The company did not say whether any event tickets were stolen or otherwise compromised,” writes Franceschi-Bicchierai.

 As a show of evidence, the hacker referred Motherboard to a server where they say they uploaded hacked files.
-When Motherboard investigated, it found what seemed to be personal data of Ticketfly customers and employees, including names, home and email addresses, and phone numbers, according to Franceschi-Bicchierai.
+When Motherboard investigated, it found what appeared as personal data of Ticketfly customers and employees.
+Moreover, this included names, home and email addresses, and phone numbers, according to Franceschi-Bicchierai.

-While the hacker’s claim that they warned Ticketfly remains unconfirmed, Motherboard was able to confirm the personal data of six users on the server, signaling that the data breach appears to be legitimate.
+Initially, the hacker’s claim that they warned Ticketfly remained unconfirmed.
+Motherboard later reported on the personal data of six users that clearly appeared on the server.
+Therefore, the data breach appears to be legitimate.